Parabolic Hecke eigensheaves: Introduction

 \subsubsection{The parabolic GLC}

-This suggests the natural formulation of the tamely ramified, or parabolic, version of geometric Langlands which essentially goes back to the classical work of Drinfeld \cite{drinfeld-jsm}.
+This suggests the natural formulation of the tamely ramified, or parabolic, version of geometric Langlands, which essentially goes back to the classical work of Drinfeld \cite{drinfeld-jsm}.
+There are subtleties to the notion of moduli of parabolic bundles, since those involve real weights.
+We therefore start by considering the moduli stack of quasiparabolic bundles.
 For the parabolic version of $\lan{\gLoc}$ we take the moduli stack of quasiparabolic $\lan{G}$-flat connections on $(C, \Par_C)$ with at most logarithmic poles along $\Par_{C}$.
 For the parabolic analogue of $\sBun$ there are two options: the moduli stack $\sBun$ of $G$-bundles on $C$ with a reduction of their structure group over $\Par_C$ to the Borel $B \subset G$, and the moduli stack $\underline{\sBun}$ of $G$-bundles on $C$ with a reduction of their structure group over $ \Par_C$ to the unipotent radical $[B,B] \subset B \subset G$.
-Note that $\underline{\sBun}$ is fibered over $\sBun$, the fiber being the Cartesian product $T^{ (k-1)}$, where $T := B/ [B,B]$ is the maximal torus of $G$, generalizing the relation between $\Jac$ and $\underline{\Jac}$ in the abelian case. {moduli stack!of bundles equipped with a reduction of their structure group to a unipotent radical of a Borel over $\Par_{C}$} {Bunsun@$\underline{\sBun}$} The parabolic GLC then predicts the existence of a fully faithful functor of derived categories, relating coherent $\mathcal{O}$-modules on $\lan{\gLoc}$ to coherent $D$-modules on $\underline{\sBun}$: {parabolic GLC|see{Geometric Langlands Conjecture, tamely ramified}} {PGLC@$\mathsf{PGLC}$|see{Geometric Langlands Conjecture, tamely ramified}}
+Note that $\underline{\sBun}$ is fibered over $\sBun$, the fiber being the Cartesian product $T^{ (k-1)}$, where $T := B/ [B,B]$ is the maximal torus of $G$, generalizing the relation between $\Jac$ and $\underline{\Jac}$ in the abelian case. {moduli stack!of bundles equipped with a reduction of their structure group to a unipotent radical of a Borel over $\Par_{C}$} {Bunsun@$\underline{\sBun}$} The parabolic GLC then predicts the existence of a fully faithful functor of derived categories, relating coherent $\mathcal{O}$-modules on $\lan{\gLoc}$ to coherent $\mathcal{D}$-modules on $\underline{\sBun}$: {parabolic GLC|see{Geometric Langlands Conjecture, tamely ramified}} {PGLC@$\mathsf{PGLC}$|see{Geometric Langlands Conjecture, tamely ramified}}

 This $\mathfrak{c}$ needs to intertwine the action of the tensorization functors on $D_{\op{coh}}(\lan{\gLoc},\mathcal{O})$ with the action of the Hecke functors on $D_{\op{coh}}(\underline{\sBun},\mathcal{D})$, uniformly over $C$.
 The tensorization and Hecke functors and their intertwining property are the straightforward analogues of the unramified case.